knightartorias98/pneumonia_detector-main/README.md

 ## NOTE

-==> You can access the website live at: https://pneumonia-predictor-project.azurewebsites.net <br>
+==> You can access the website at: https://pneumonia-predictor-project.azurewebsites.net <br>
 ==> Python version 3.6.15 was used for the whole project.<br>

 ## Steps to run this application in your system